 Congregation Moses Montefiore was loosely organized around 1913 in Everett by a group of Jewish immigrants.
 After meeting in a store for a couple of years, the families formally organized.
 A copy of the congregations’s bylaws, dated December 5, 1915, hangs in our stairwell, next to a 1926 photo of the Everett B’nai B’rith Lodge.
 The building at 3215 Lombard was purchased by the congregation on March 15, 1918 and has been in continuous use as a synagogue ever since, the oldest such building in Washington.
 A social hall was added around 1930 and was rented out for community dances.

 Our Temple library is fortunate to have copies of interviews conducted in 1985 by the University of Washington Jewish Archives, from several Montefiore congregants: Mary Kosher Brown, William ‘Billy’ Sturman, Rachel Silverstone, Helen Poplack Ellenbogen, and Moe Michelson.
 These oral histories provide a fascinating window into early Jewish life in Everett.
-Also, in 2017, during Jewish-American Heritage Month, the Everett Public Library constructed a display, honoring the Congregation Montefiore Michelson and Glassberg families.
+In 2017, during Jewish-American Heritage Month, the Everett Public Library constructed a display, honoring the Congregation Montefiore Michelson and Glassberg families.
+Also, in 2019 the Washington Jewish Museum published an online history of Billy Sturman.

 By the 1920s, the congregation had grown to about 30 families.
 These first-generation immigrants were employed as clothiers, jewelers, shoe salesmen, lenders, dyers, scrap metal merchants, tailors, watchmakers, violin teachers and news editors.
 There was even a retired vaudeville star!
 The stories of of successive generations typify the American immigrant experience, with better education and expanding career options.
 Moe Michelson became a long-time Everett City Councilman who, along with Mary Kosher Brown, described their families’ friendship and support of Senator Henry ‘Scoop’ Jackson.